 - Failover priority To enable or disable prioritized failover in this failover domain, click the Prioritized checkbox.
 With Prioritized checked, you can set the priority value, Priority, for each node selected as members of the failover domain.
-With Prioritizednot checked, setting priority levels is disabled for this failover domain. - 6.
+With Prioritized not checked, setting priority levels is disabled for this failover domain. - 6.
 Restricted failover To enable or disable restricted failover for members in this failover domain, click the checkbox next to Restrict failover to this domain's members.
 With Restrict failover to this domain's members checked, services assigned to this failover domain fail over only to nodes in this failover domain.
-With Restrict failover to this domain's membersnot checked, services assigned to this failover domain can fail over to nodes outside this failover domain. - 7.
+With Restrict failover to this domain's members not checked, services assigned to this failover domain can fail over to nodes outside this failover domain. - 7.
+Failback To enable or disable failback in a failover domain, click the checkbox next to Do not fail back services in this domain.
+With Do not fail back services in this domain checked, if a service fails over from a preferred node, the service does not fail back to the original node once it has recovered. - 8.
 Modifying failover domain membership Under Failover domain membership, click the Membercheckbox for each node that is to be a member of the failover domain.
 A checked box for a node means that the node is a member of the failover domain.
-If Prioritized is checked, you can adjust the priority in the Priority text box for each member of the failover domain. - 8.
-Click Submit.
+If Prioritized is checked, you can adjust the priority in the Priority text box for each member of the failover domain. - Click Submit.
 Clicking Submit causes a progress page to be displayed followed by the display of the Failover Domain Form page.
-That page displays the added resource and includes the failover domain in the cluster menu to the left under Domain. - 9.
+That page displays the added resource and includes the failover domain in the cluster menu to the left under Domain. - 10.
 To make additional changes to the failover domain, continue modifications at the Failover Domain Form page and click Submit when you are done.